openshift/openshift-origin-design/web-console/3-project-details/overview.md

 ### Secondary Masthead
 ![template](img/secondary_masthead.png)
   - The "crawl" phase will introduce a secondary masthead underneath the main masthead for project-related items.
+  - The top [masthead](https://github.com/openshift/openshift-origin-design/blob/master/web-console/4-patterns/masthead.md) will be consistent between the landing page and project details page.

 #### Implementation Details